-The Office of Equity Task Force was created through a proviso in Washington State's 2019-2021 operating budget (Engrossed Substitute House Bill 1109).
-It is charged with developing a proposal for the creation of a Washington State Office of Equity.
-This preliminary report to the Governor and the Legislature details the Task Force's work thus far and includes recommendations for the Office of Equity's general structure, primary roles, and estimated operating budget.
+This will be written last.
+Would like ideas from the Task Force.

+Placeholder ideas:
-The Office of Equity would play an integral role in coordinating and elevating diversity, equity, and inclusion (DEI) efforts in state government.
-Its work would promote smarter government by helping agencies invest resources in an equitable way and toward effective strategies.

-The Office of Equity represents an evolution of government.
-We believe communities deserve real change, not incremental steps.
-Furthermore, the Office cannot represent 'equity' in name only-it must ensure state government is accountable for delivering better opportunities and outcomes, resulting in tangible benefits for communities across Washington.

-The Task Force will continue this project in 2020 to build out an operations plan for the Office of Equity.
-As required by its authorizing legislation, the Task Force will submit a final proposal to the Governor and Legislature by July 1, 2020.
+- The WA State Office of Equity would play an integral role in coordinating and elevating DEI efforts in state government. - Its efforts would promote smarter government by helping agencies invest resources in an equitable way and toward effective strategies. - An Office of Equity represents an evolution of government. - Communities deserve real change, not incremental steps. - The Office cannot represent 'equity' in name only-it must ensure state government delivers better opportunities and outcomes for communities.
+These improvements must be in the form of tangible benefits. - This report details the Task Force's work thus far and includes recommendations on the general structure for a WA State Office of Equity, its primary roles, and an estimated operating budget. - The Task Force will submit a final proposal to the Governor and Legislature by July 1, 2020 that includes further recommendations for the Office of Equity's operations.